 Morris E. and Frances G. Williams Minority Student Assistance Fund

-This fund provides support for underrepresented students enrolled in the Master of Public Administration (MPA) in the Department of Public Administration and Policy.
+The Morris E. and Frances G. Williams Minority Student Assistance Fund provides support for underrepresented students enrolled in the Master of Public Administration (MPA) in the Department of Public Administration and Policy.
 Examples of support include stipends for graduate assistants, travel support to present papers at academic conferences or professional meetings, and campus visits or other recruitment efforts focusing on outstanding underrepresented students seeking admission to the MPA program.
-(Gifts to the Williams Fund can be made here).

 SPIA Diversity, Equity and Inclusion Student Recruitment and Outreach Fund

 This fund enhances SPIA’s ability to recruit and support students who exhibit dedication to racial equality through previous experience, initiative, and creativity in improving race relations in the community.

 SPIA has several study abroad scholarships that seek to support SPIA students with demonstrated financial need.
 For updated information on all study abroad scholarships and how to apply, click here.

 - Terry A. and Margaret P. Mathews Study Abroad Scholarship

 The Terry A. and Margaret P. Mathews award gives preference to students who are legal residents of Oglethorpe, Pierce, or Ware Counties in Georgia, or if no eligible applicant is from those counties, then preference is given to a legal resident of Georgia